-Commodity processors that were available at the time of the FY2010 deployment with the greatest memory bandwidths were Intel x86\64 processors with 1066 and 1333 MHz front side buses (Xeon "Nehalem-EP", "Nehalem-EX", and "Westmere") and AMD Opteron processors ("Istanbull" and "Magny-Cours").
+Commodity processors that were available at the time of the FY2010 deployment with the greatest memory bandwidths were Intel x86_64 processors with 1066 and 1333 MHz front side buses (Xeon "Nehalem-EP", "Nehalem-EX", and "Westmere") and AMD Opteron processors ("Istanbul" and "Magny-Cours").
 Xeon and Opteron processors can be used in dual and quad processor systems.
 In past years, the total cost of quad processor systems of both types, including the cost of the high performance network, exceeded the cost of two dual processor systems with network because of the high cost of the quad-capable processor variants.
 However, in 2010, the AMD "Magny-Cours" processors did not have a special quad-socket variant, but rather could be used in either dual or quad-processor systems.
 Quad processor systems based on these processors were as cost effective, or even more cost effective, as dual processor systems.
+Commodity processors that were available and suitable at the time of the FY2012 conventional cluster deployment were Intel x86_64 processors ("Sandy Bridge") and AMD Opteron processors ("Magny Cours" and "Interlagos").